stuartpet/CV/README.md

 * **Languages** - Ruby, Ruby on Rails, JavaScript, Swift, CSS, and HTML
 * **Databases** - SQL, PostgreSQL, MySQL
-* **Other** - Heroku, AWS, Docker, Docker Compose, Event Storming, and packwerk
-* **Methodologies** - exclusively worked with TDD, OOD, DDD, CICD, Agile, and Kanban
+* **Methodologies** - TDD, OOD, DDD, CICD, Agile, and Kanban
-* **Testing** - Travis, Rspec, Jasmine, Capybara, semaphoreci
+* **Testing** - Travis-CI, Semaphore CI, Rspec, Capybara, Jasmine
 * **App design** -  Experience of IOS app design using Xcode
 * **Communication** – skilled communicator with the ability to build rapport swiftly with new people and teams
+* **Other** - Heroku, AWS, Docker, Docker Compose, Event Storming, and Packwerk

 ### Career History

-**SmartPension** (August 2019 - present)
+**Smart Pension** (August 2019 - present)
 Smart Pension is a pensions and retirement technology business, delivering pensions technology platforms in partnership with other financial institutions, and running a defined contribution master trust pension scheme set up for employers to enroll employees in a workplace pension scheme.

 * Mid Level Ruby Developer (London)
-Developed and implemented Ruby on Rails features across multiple global platforms used by financial institutions, advisors, and employers, significantly enhancing end-user experience and streamlining operations.
+Implemented features across multiple global platforms used by financial institutions, advisors, and employers, significantly enhancing the end-user experience and streamlining operations.

   **Recent work**:

   **Modularisation of the monolith using rails engines to split it into domains**
-   * Before migrating any of the units from the monolith to the engine, we moved all technical requirements Constants, Packwerk, Zeitwerk, Containers the core model(s) the model’s factory and specs and updated any references to this model throughout the monolith

-  Smart uses an EntryPoint and Units setup which means the migration of each unit was split into 3 sub-tasks:
-  * move any models, associated specs and factories, and references to the moved model
-  * move queries and dependencies
-  * move units, sub-tasks, authorizers, validators, forms and associated specs

-  We then performed some post-modularisation tasks using packwerk's to-do list function.
+   * I was responsible for extracting the business logic related to benefit creation from the 10+ years monolith into an engine with extra
+   work to prepare it for moving to a service.
+This reduced the number of PRs requiring external review by 23% and made the onboarding of new developers much easier.

   **Store multiple sensitive bank account numbers securely**
    * The original design was created to support only one sensitive account per resource.
-To store multiple bank accounts per resource we needed to decouple the bank account details in the vault (a service provided by HashiCorp) from the single resource and allow them to be saved with a UUID (Universally Unique Identifier) meaning we can save multiple sensitive account details to one resource.
+To store multiple bank accounts per resource we needed to decouple the bank account details in the Vault from the single resource and allow them to be saved with a UUID meaning we can save multiple sensitive account details to one resource.

-  * This approach meant refactoring not only the way we save the data to the vault but also the way we retrieve it across the platform where this data was required.
+  * This approach meant refactoring not only the way we save the data to the Vault but also the way we retrieve it across the platform where this data was required.

 ---